kaiwensun/AwsCdkCodeDeployPlayground/README.md

 This terminates the EC2 in the ASG, and waits a new EC2 instance to be launched by ASG and deployed by CodeDeploy.

-This requires a healthy last-successfully-deployed revision.
+~~This requires a healthy last-successfully-deployed revision.~~

+This temporarily detaches ASG hook from deployment group, so no deployment to new instance.